“The piano ain’t got no wrong notes.” - Thelonious Monk

 - Bertrand Chamayou: At only 15, Chamayou gave his first performances and recitals, winning four prizes at the Victoires de la musique classique classical music awards.

 - Erik Satie: judged to be talentless by his professors and kicked out of the Conservatoire where he was studying, his jazz-inspired music has stood the test of time and is played by pianist enthusiasts of all levels all over the world.

 So now we've worded you up on some of the best composers and pianists out of France and around the world, go forth and check out some of their music, on YouTube or Spotify.
 Who knows - maybe you'll find your next favourite piece!

 Of course, we couldn't fit every incredible composer in only one article.
 Did we miss your favourite composer?
 Comment below to tell us about a hidden gem we may have overlooked!

 Inspired to start lessons and learn your favourite pieces?
-Find piano lessons in Melbourne.
+Find piano lessons online.